xp44mm/Notebook/F#/Programming with Objects.md

 ### Implementing Object Interface Types Using Concrete Types

-It’s common to have concrete types that both implement one or more object interface types and provide additional services of their own.
+It's common to have concrete types that both implement one or more object interface types and provide additional services of their own.
 Collections are a primary example, because they always implement `IEnumerable<'T>`.
 To give another example, in Listing 6-5 the type MutableCircle is defined as follows:

 ```F#
 type MutableCircle() =